Concern that Treaty will be left out of new SOE legislation

 The Government says it's keeping its promise to consult with Maori and will release a discussion document on Wednesday.

-Next story in Political: Labour says Government could have turned down Chinese bid
+Next story in Politics: Labour says Government could have turned down Chinese bid

 Copyright © 2012, Radio New Zealand